gridgain/yardstick/README.md

 Generation modes:

-* `STANDARD` - all benchmark runs are separate.
-Every chart contains one graph.
-It's default mode
+* `STANDARD` - all benchmark results are displayed on separate graphs
-* `COMPARISON` - in this mode benchmark runs from one folder are compared with benchmark runs from another folder, first with first, second with second etc. Many graphs are displayed on one chart
+* `COMPARISON` - benchmarks from multiple folders (space separated) are paired together
-* `COMPOUND` - in this mode all benchmark runs are compared with each other.
-Many graphs are displayed on one chart
+* `COMPOUND` - benchmarks from multiple folders (space separated) are shown together, it's a default mode

 As a result the script produces 'png' images with graphs and html pages where all graphs belonging to the one test run are located.